Website of Karina Fabian

 I had stints as editor of articles and columns for Christian Library Journal from 1998-2003; was contributing editor to The Christian Communicator from 1998-2000; was a book reviewer for Ethics & Medicine.
 I am a former member of Science Fiction and Fantasy Writers of America and current member of the Author’s Guild.

 Writing led me, somewhat reluctantly, into speaking, where my experience includes the 1996 Seattle Pacific University Christian Writer’s Conference; the 1996 International Conference on Medicine and the Arts in Lyon, France; local high school and college classes; and book clubs.

 I still read--mostly non-fiction these days, as I pursue interests as varied as archaeology and ancient civilizations on one hand, and popular level physics and cosmology on the other.
 History is fascinating, and so is our universe.

 I still practice medicine.
 My wife, Olivia, is a veterinarian.
 She is my inspiration and also the wielder of a fine editorial pencil.
 Her input helps me immensely.
-We enjoy travel--particularly to my homeland--classical music, and hiking with our black German Shepherd, Finzi.
+We enjoy travel--particularly to my homeland--classical music, and hiking with our German Shepherds, Rex and Lady.

 And I continue to write--there is always a project underway.
 Writing gives a profound satisfaction that I hope comes through in each new work.
 And if I can share a portion of what excites and interests me, or stimulate a reader to think, or even just provide an evening’s enjoyment, then I am content.